transloadit/uppy/website/src/docs/transloadit-wrapper-form.md

 **TODO also have an onProgress() callback or something for custom progress**

 Uploads using HTML forms have no builtin progress reporting.
-With the Transloadit Preset, you can use the `statusBar` option to show an [@uppy/status-bar](/docs/status-bar): an element styled like a progress bar, reporting both upload and Assembly execution progress.
+With the Transloadit Wrapper, you can use the `statusBar` option to show an [@uppy/status-bar](/docs/status-bar): an element styled like a progress bar, reporting both upload and Assembly execution progress.

 Point it to an element or a CSS selector: